evmts/tevm-monorepo/README.md

 ## Getting started 🏗️

-See [docs/evmts](/docs/introduction/get-started.md) for installation and and more detailed usage documentation.
+See [docs/evmts](/docs/introduction/get-started.md) for installation and more detailed usage documentation.

 See [docs/monorepo](/docs/monorepo.md) for documentation on how to execute the monorepo with nx